JalenCanty/CovidDataExploration/README.md

 ![CovidDashboard](https://user-images.githubusercontent.com/123619020/222254384-372c0219-843b-4142-8a43-ed2d0877e2c1.png)

 ## Conclusion
+According to the data, Europe was the continent most impacted by COVID-19.
+It had the highest number of total deaths, while the United Kingdom had the highest percentage of population infected.
+It is projected that by 2024, approximately 38% of the population in both the United Kingdom and the United States will have been infected by the virus.

-The project's results provided a better understanding of the pandemic's spread and the most affected regions, and countries.
+The project's results provided a better understanding of the pandemic's spread and the most affected countries, & continents.
 This information is helpful in decision-making for policymakers, health experts, and the public, informing them on the best ways to respond to the pandemic.
-Overall, the project demonstrated the power of data analytics in uncovering insights and making informed decisions.